 It’s time to let all that awesome out in a focused direction.

 Every important character in my novels gets one, the antagonist, protagonist and recurring side characters with specific weighty roles to play.
-These can start at different points in the character’s history, Buddy Jenkins starts around about his birth but Helen Raymond’s outline starts when her mother first met Pan, while playing in the woods with Helen the first.
+These can start at different points in the character’s history, Buddy Jenkins starts around about his birth but Helen Raymond’s outline starts when her mother first met Pan, while playing in the woods with Helen I.

-When the outline starts depends on the character and how important or convoluted their history actually is.
+When the timeline starts depends on the character and how important or convoluted their history actually is.
 I find putting it in the form of a timeline allows for the important points to be quickly roughed out so you know when they happened but keeps me from getting too hung up on ‘worthless’ backstory.
 Without pages upon pages from each character’s past already written out, I find it’s easier to drop the important information in little bites that are easier for the reader to digest and keep them interested, without getting the main story side tracked with long bits of exposition that can really distract from the original novel.

 Still, some characters you really need to work their backstories out in depth.
 Almost everyone in the Eldritch Elysium series has one hell of a convoluted past, Mitei’s history could probably cover a city mile and Ananke’s is so twisty the Gordian Knot was probably less convoluted but – a person is the sum of everything that’s happened to them, filtered through the lenses of their personality, so all that information helps create more interesting characters and infinitely more interesting series.